-4. Introduce basic principles of green engineering applied to product design and manufacturing processes.
+4. Introduce the basic principles of Green Engineering, as applied to product design and manufacturing processes.

-7. Be able to present clear arguments to support the findings of analysis undertaken as part of case studies.
+8. Be able to present clear arguments to support the findings of analysis undertaken as part of case studies presented as projects.

 2. Role of the Engineer and Scientist (Concepts of Systems Thinking).